pantheon-systems/documentation/source/content/optimize-site-traffic.md

 ## DDoS Mitigation

-Pantheon doesn't count [DDoS attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack) towards site traffic and our [Customer Success](/support) team is available to assist with identifying a DDoS attempt, and take steps to mitigate it for your site.
+Pantheon doesn't count [DDoS attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack) towards site traffic under any circumstances.
+If you do experience a DDoS attack, our [Customer Success](/support) team is available to assist with identifying a DDoS attempt, and take steps to mitigate it for your site.

 ### Block IPs in Drupal or WordPress